dev-tips/dev-tips/src/content/gitlab/4-sharing-extending-configuration-between-gitlab-ci-jobs/post.md

 ## GitLab CI’s built-in extending

-GitLab CI also offers an `extending` configuration property that allows to reuse configuration sections as an alternative to the YAML-native anchors/extending.
+GitLab CI also offers an `extends` configuration property that allows to reuse configuration sections as an alternative to the YAML-native anchors/extending.

 ```yaml
 .build: